14 Private Eye Shows That Coulda Been Contenders

 The closest television has ever come to the ensemble private eye drama; a stylish and clever upscale take on Joe Gores’ DKA model.

 This one never quite worked for me, but it sure had its fans.
-And to tell the truth, the final arc took a dark, nasty turn that finally came close to what we'd been promised all season long, with one of its main characters facing actual jail time.
-The season finale gave me great hope for the second season... which never happened.
+And to tell the truth, the final arc took a dark, nasty turn that finally came close to what we’d been promised all season long, with one of its main characters facing actual jail time.
+The season finale gave me great hope for the second season… but it never happened.